Ask yourself,

 THRIVING IS A SKILL

-It has since become my mission to teach the evidence-based skills of wellbeing to people of all ages.
+It has become my mission to teach the evidence-based skills of wellbeing to people of all ages.
 I believe that small changes in our mindset and actions can create powerful shifts in our lives, both personal and professional.

 No matter where life takes you, ask yourself this: “How can I develop and nurture myself in a way that benefits me and those around me?”
 That’s the question I ask myself.
 It’s a question that opens the door to your wellbeing.